 The choice of algorithm is currently as follows:

-- 0. No boundary condition applied.
-So the solution will "see" the land points around the edge of the edge of the domain. - 1.
-Flow Relaxation Scheme (FRS) available for all variables. - 2.
-Flather radiation scheme for the barotropic variables.
-The Flather scheme is not compatible with the filtered free surface (dynspg_ts).
+'none': No boundary condition applied.
+So the solution will "see" the land points around the edge of the edge of the domain.

+'specified': Specified boundary condition applied (only available for baroclinic velocity and tracer variables).